 Like modern humans, Neanderthals probably descended from a very small population with aneffective population—the number of individuals who can bear or father children—of 3,000 to 12,000 approximately.
 Neanderthals maintained this low population, proliferating weakly harmful genes due to the reduced effectivity of natural selection.[63][64]
 Archaeological evidence suggests that the initial Cro-Magnon population was 10 times higher than Neanderthals.[65]

-The Neanderthal skull is distinguished namely by a flat and broad skullcap, rounded supraorbital torus (the brow ridges), highorbits (eye sockets), a broad nose, mid-facialprognathism (the face projects far from thebase of the skull), an "en bombe" (bomb-like) skull shape when viewed from the back, and anoccipital bun at the back of the skull.[32]
+The Neanderthal skull has a flat and broad skullcap, rounded supraorbital torus (the buldge that forms the brow ridges), larger, wideorbits (eye sockets), a broad nose, mid-facialprognathism (the face projects far from thebase of the skull), an "en bombe" (bomb-like) skull shape when viewed from the back, afossa (depression) on the back of the skull below the level of theinion (suprainiac fossa), and anoccipital bun (bony projection) at the back of the skull.
+Like those of other archaic humans, their jaws lack a truechin.[33]

 Thecheek bones are strong, theincisors are large andshovel-shaped, themolars have a swollentooth pulp (taurodontism), and there is a gap behind the molars (retromolar space).
 These dental traits are usually interpreted as a response to habitual heavy loading of the front teeth, either to process mechanically challenging orattritive foods, or because Neanderthals regularly used the mouth as a third hand.[77]